|Tropical Plant Systematics in Panama City and Bocas del Toro|

 Bocas Del Toro is a region with extraordinary biological diversity, largely intact rainforest cover over the region and a wealth of nearby terrestrial and aquatic environments.
 The marine environments rank as some of the most diverse in the world and are outstanding for snorkeling.

 Students must be in good academic and judicial standing.
-Students who have a judicial record and will be on probation for a judicial offense at any point during the program may petition to study abroad.
+Students who will be on probation at any point during the program for a judicial offense that took place less than a calendar year from the program start date may not study abroad.
 Click here to read the entire judicial policy.

 This program does not accept Non-Ohio University students.